-The Board is composed of a President, two Vice-Presidents, a Secretary and Treasurer, a Branch Delegate from each of the five branches, a YWILPF Representative, a Communications Coordinator, and any national member who is an elected member of the International Board is included ex officio as a member of the Australian Board.
+The Board is composed of a President, Vice-President, Secretary and Treasurer, and a Branch Delegate from each of the five branches, with any national member who is an elected member of the International Board included ex officio as a member of the Australian Board.

 In 1948, WILPF became one of the first NGOs at the international level – and the first women’s peace organisation – to be granted consultative status with the United Nations Economic and Social Council (ECOSOC), a status that gives us access to all of the UN bodies that are open to NGOs, including the General Assembly and the Human Rights Council.